soy-capitan/GothsDayOut/README.md

 ## Known Bugs

-_Still working on getting the data to feedback_
-_This site is optimized for firefox so far.
+_Still working on getting the data to feedback. _ _This site is optimized for firefox so far.
 I haven't reached the point where we have talked about cross platform coding, so this is unlikely to be as reactive as i'd like or pass a qa muster.
-Reuse this code at your own risk_
+Reuse this code at your own risk. _

 ## Support and contact details